 Catholics Against Militarism is a lay Catholic movement that aims to expel militarism from the American Catholic Church by 1) registering dissent at the parish level, 2) raising awareness of the dangers of militarism through dialogue with fellow believers, and 3) spurring deeper, more honest reflection on the role of violence in our world.

 “Cammy,” a co-founder of CAM, is a believer in the Gospel message of nonviolence.
 The other co-founder is a former U.S. Marine who served in Iraq from 2002-2003.
 While he believes that “Just War” sounds good in theory, he believes it is pretty much impossible in practice, kind of like Communism.
 They are borderline Generation Y / Millennials.

 Doug Fuda was raised as a Catholic, but left the Church as a young man in the late sixties.
 He returned to the Faith nearly 40 years later, largely as a result of reading Catholic blogs and websites, particularly those which featured writers who condemned the unjust U.S. war on Iraq that began in 2003.
 Doug is a member of Come Home America, the Boston New Oxford Review Club, and he runs the Boston Catholics Against Militarism Meet-Up group.
 He lives in Roslindale, MA, and has been blogging with us since February 2014.

-Paul Nyklicek is a Catholic husband, father, psychotherapist, and reader of CAM, whom we recruited to join our merry band of dissenters after he submitted some thoughtful writing to the blog.
+Paul Nyklicek is a Catholic husband, father, psychotherapist, and reader of CAM.
+We recruited him to join our merry band of dissenters in December 2015 after he submitted some thoughtful writing to the blog.

 Join us.
 Offer your dissent.